embrace-io/embrace-docs/content/unity/integration/_index.md

 ## Things to think about before you start

-Unity is a complex engine, deploying it to mobile platforms can add a lot of extra complexity.
-Embrace is a native framework, it links to your project as a dynamic library and you make calls to it via a c# static interface.
+Unity is a complex engine.
+Deploying it to mobile platforms can add a lot of extra complexity.
+Embrace is a native framework that links to your project as a dynamic library and you make calls to it via a C# static interface.

-On the Android targets you will be modifying the gradle templates in your unity project to download and link the Embrace SDK.
-On the iOS target the framework will be added and linked with the exported xcode project automatically.
+On the Android targets you will be modifying the gradle templates in your Unity project to download and link the Embrace SDK.
+On the iOS target the framework will be added and linked with the exported Xcode project automatically.

-In both cases you will also be modifying configuration files so the Embrace SDK knows the API_KEY and API_Token assigned to your application.
+In both cases you will also be modifying configuration files to let the Embrace SDK knows the API_KEY and API_TOKEN assigned to your application.

 {{< button relref="/unity/integration/integration-steps" >}}To Integration Steps{{< /button >}}